rxaviers/cldr-data-npm/README.md

 }
 ```

-#### Set Custom json file with urls
+#### Set Custom json file with urls or filter existing

 By default, used file `urls.json` form cldr-data module, which contain
 for each lovale coverage 18 urls.
 For set custom `.json` file, that have
 structure accoding `urls.json` use `cldr-data-urls-json` property in `package.json` your webApp
 *Define the package.json `cldr-data-urls-json` property*